-A damning report by the UK Safer Internet Centre from 2017 found that 70% of children aged 8-17 had witnessed online graphic content unsuitable for their age group.
-The same year, a survey by the American Psychology Association discovered that the average age for a child’s first exposure to online pornography is around 13 years of age.
+A further study in 2017 by the UK Safer Internet Centre revealed that 70% of those aged eight to 17 had witnessed graphic content that was not suitable for their age group.
+Similarly, research by the American Psychology Association found that children are first exposed to online pornography at roughly the age of 13.

 Teaching e-safety in schools